ubranisation-GL-2022-2023/project-docs/Data/README.md

+# folder content
-this folder contain all the relevant data structures for our application
+ Contain all the relevant data structures for our application